 Arika Virapongse is a social ecologist whose research interests include social-ecological systems resilience, conservation and development, livelihood systems, and human dimensions of natural resource management.
 Overall, Arika seeks to produce useful frameworks and information for addressing critical local to global level environmental issues through integrated, systems-based social and environmental research.
 She believes that participatory approaches, knowledge sharing and co-development, and streamlining the information pathway (generation to application) are key to developing new approaches for improving human livelihoods and sustainable management of natural resources.

 Arika’s most recent work has focused on development of observation and monitoring systems for collecting social-ecological data, application of social-ecological and resilience frameworks for management of natural resources and place-based community development, and improved interoperability of and access to diverse datasets for addressing social-ecological questions and research goals.
-Currently, Arika is courtesy faculty in the Tropical Conservation and Development program at University of Florida.
-She is also a Research Data Alliance data share fellow working on a project that aims to identify opportunities for improving data access for city and natural resource planners.
+As a practitioner, Arika is also the principal consultant and founder of Middle Path EcoSolutions, a firm that helps businesses and organizations align better to the needs of the their community and clients.

 Arika earned her doctoral degree in interdisciplinary ecology in 2013 from the University of Florida.
 She completed a master’s of science degree in pharmaceutical botany at Khon Kaen University in Thailand and bachelor’s of science degrees in zoology and interdisciplinary studies at the University of Florida.
-Arika holds a Project Management Professional (PMP) certification, and has completed training in Sustainable Community Development – Political empowerment, Authentic Leadership, Tropical Conservation and Development, science communication, and facilitation skills.
+Arika holds a Project Management Professional (PMP) certification, and has completed training in Sustainable Community Development – Political empowerment, Authentic Leadership, Tropical Conservation and Development, science communication, facilitation skills, and user experience (UX) research.

 To find out more, visit: